AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-filters-filter-not-applied-when-page-is-refreshed.md

 ---
-title: "Filters: Filter is not applied when page is refreshed"
+title: 'Filters: Filter is not applied when page is refreshed'
-description: "When a user is viewing a list with a filter applied, and refreshes the page, the refreshed page displays results as if the filter was not applied."
+description: When a user is viewing a list with a filter applied, and refreshes the page, the refreshed page displays results as if the filter was not applied.
 hidefromtoc: yes
+exl-id: 8a57b310-d23e-4751-a2e2-703ba7d94c0e
 ---
 # Filters: Filter is not applied when page is refreshed

 When a user is viewing a list with a filter applied, and refreshes the page, the refreshed page displays results as if the filter was not applied.